cjprybol/uCSV.jl/README.md

 If you find a file you cannot parse after reading through the documentation and would like help, please file an issue!

-If you find a limitation in capability or a performance bottleneck that you can improve upon, or would like to improve upon the documentation, please open a PR!
+If you find a limitation in capability, a performance bottleneck, a lapse in the documentation, or anything else that you can improve upon, please open a PR!

 ## License